K-Beadle/MechaCar_Statistical_Analysis/README.md

 - According to the data, lot 1 and lot 2 both have a p-value larger than the significance level of 0.05: fail to reject the null hypothesis for lot 1 and lot 2.
 - According to the data, lot 3 has a p-value of 0.04168 which, is less than the significance level of 0.05: reject the null hypothesis for lot 3.

+## Study Design: MechaCar vs Competition

+- What metric or metrics are you going to test?
+  -
+- What is the null hypothesis or alternative hypothesis?
+- What statistical test would you use to test the hypothesis?
+Why?
+- What data is needed to run the statistical test?